-Currently, CommonBond does not service borrowers in Idaho, Mississippi, Nevada, or Vermont.
+Currently, CommonBond does not serve borrowers in Idaho, Mississippi, Nevada, or Vermont.

-CommonBond offers four types of student loans, each of which offers various loan term options, as well as fixed or variable interest rates.
-No matter which you choose, each loan comes with a six-month grace period after graduation or termination of enrollment.
+CommonBond offers four types of student loans, each of which offers various loan term options, as well as a fixed or variable interest rate.
+No matter which you choose, each private student loan comes with a six-month grace period after graduation or termination of enrollment.
 This means you have six months before any payments are due.

 With a CommonBond undergraduate loan, you could potentially save money and have a stress-free college experience.
-They have a few loan terms to choose from, lasting either 5, 10, or 15 years.
-You can also pick whether you want a variable or fixed rate undergraduate loan.
+You can potentially get a private student loan from CommonBond that covers up to 100% of the school-certified cost of attendance.
+They have a few loans to choose from, lasting either 5, 10, or 15 years.
+You can also pick whether you want a variable rate or fixed-rate loan.

 If you’re fresh out of high school, it’s likely you have little to no credit history.
-This means you’ll probably have to cosign with someone close to you.
+This means you’ll probably have to cosign with someone close to you who has a good credit score.
 Once you do, CommonBond will contact your school’s financial aid office to make sure that you are or will soon be a student with the college or university.

 Currently, CommonBond’s rates for MBA loans may actually be lower than rates offered by the government.
-For a ten-year $150,000 loan, borrowers who go through CommonBond could save about $27,775, as opposed to borrowing from the federal government.
-Loan terms are 10 or 15 years and you must attend one of the eligible schools below:
+For a ten-year $150,000 loan, borrowers who go through CommonBond could save about $27,775, compared to taking out federal loans.
+Loan terms are 10 or 15 years, and you must attend one of the eligible schools below:

 - Brigham Young University-Provo – Marriott